llm-bible/llm-bible.github.io/_publications/pfeiffer2022lifting.markdown

 bibkey: pfeiffer2022lifting
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2205.06266"}
-tags: ['ARXIV', 'Applications', 'Model Architecture', 'Pretraining Methods', 'Transformer']
+tags: ['ARXIV', 'Applications', 'Model Architecture', 'Pretraining Methods', 'Training Techniques', 'Transformer']
 ---
 Multilingual pre-trained models are known to suffer from the curse of multilinguality which causes per-language performance to drop as they cover more languages.
 We address this issue by introducing language-specific modules which allows us to grow the total capacity of the model while keeping the total number of trainable parameters per language constant.
 In contrast with prior work that learns language-specific components post-hoc we pre-train the modules of our Cross-lingual Modular (X-Mod) models from the start.
 Our experiments on natural language inference named entity recognition and question answering show that our approach not only mitigates the negative interference between languages but also enables positive transfer resulting in improved monolingual and cross-lingual performance.
 Furthermore our approach enables adding languages post-hoc with no measurable drop in performance no longer limiting the model usage to the set of pre-trained languages.